 Trying to remove gum from hair can be quite a headache, and sometimes even requires a trip to the salon.
-But to fix this annoying problem you just need to apply a good amount of butter to the hair, and the fats in the butter will help slide the gum out.
-Let it sit for a few minutes before removing the gum.
+But to fix this annoying problem, you just need to apply a good amount of butter to the hair, and the fats in the butter will help slide the gum out.
+Most importantly, let it sit for a few minutes before removing the gum.

 Removing a stuck ring

-Swelling, heat and other factors can leave you with a ring that’s stuck on your finger.
-Rubbing a little butter on the finger will help the ring slide off easily.
+Swelling, heat, and other factors can leave you with not only swollen fingers, but also with a ring that’s stuck on your finger.
+Rubbing a little butter on the finger will help the ring slide off effortlessly.

 Silencing squeaky doors

-Over time, doors develop an annoying sound ever time we open them or they move with the wind.
+Over time, doors develop an annoying sound every time we open or close them or when they move with the wind.
 Put butter on the door hinges to help get rid of those squeaky, bothersome noises.